Kane328/Arduino-robotic-arm/docs/notes/debugging_logs.md

 The V+ screw terminal is not internally connected to the servo power rail by default.
 A permanent solder bridge between the two is required for reliable power delivery to all channels.

+---

+## Shoulder Joint Instability - June 16, 26.
+During initial testing of the shoulder joint rotation, two distinct issues were observed — an audible squeak during movement and noticeable shaking while holding a position.

+### Suspected Causes
+- Friction between the printed rotation rail and guide is causing the squeak
+- Applied load from the arm segments and payload exceeding the motor's comfortable torque range, contributing to instability

+### Final Judgement
+Squeak was resolved by applying grease to the rail contact surface, eliminating friction at that interface.
+This is noted and applied to other similar places.

+Shaking remains unresolved.

+### Theories for Shaking
+1. Reducing wrist and hand segment weight through design modification
+2. Replacing the current motor with a higher torque alternative